learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Check Your Work

-Open the "Terminal" application using "Spotlight Search", type `xcode-select --install` and press `<Enter>`.
+Open the "Terminal" application using "Spotlight Search", at the terminal prompt type `xcode-select --install` and press `<Enter>`.
 If your terminal says "xcode-select: error: command line tools are already installed...", continue below.

 ## Install Homebrew